iurii-chernigin/audio-streaming-data-platform/infrastructure/kafka/README.md

-# Instructions for running Kafka in Docker
+# Instructions for deploying Kafka in Docker

 ## Run Kafka in Docker